bredele/olives-bundles/README.md

 	<li data-bind="bind:innerHTML,name">This is an item renderer</li>
 </ul>
 ```
 In this snippet, we display the first 10 items of the store associated to the bind plugin.
-An item (also called ItemRenderer) is a li markup with its innerHTML property binded to the store.
+An item (also called ItemRenderer) is a li markup with its innerHTML property binded to the model.

-Note: The ItemRenderer is the first child of the markup with the ''foreach'' directive.
+Note: The ItemRenderer is the first child of the markup with the **foreach** directive.
 It can be anything and not just ul li tags.